xenon-middleware/xenon/doc/userguide_src.md

 is unique to the __Scheduler__.
 The __getQueueNames__ method can be used to retrieve all queue names.

 The __isOnline__ method can be used to determine if the __Scheduler__ is an _online scheduler_ or an _offline scheduler_.
 Online schedulers need to remain active for their jobs to run.
-Ending an online scheduler will kill all jobs that were submitted to it.
+Closing an online scheduler will kill all jobs that were submitted to it.
 Offline schedulers do not need to remains active for their jobs to run.
 A submitted job will typically be handed over to some external server that will manage the job for the rest of its lifetime.

 The __supportsInteractive__ and __supportsBatch__ method can be use to check if the __Scheduler__ supports interactive and/or batch jobs.
-This will be explained below.
+Interactive jobs are jobs where the user gets direct control over the standard streams of the job (the _stdin_, _stdout_ and _stderr_ streams).
+The user __must__ retrieve these streams using the __getStreams__ method in __Jobs__ and then provide input and output, or close the streams.
+Failing to do so may cause the job to block indefinately.
+Batch jobs are jobs where the standard streams are redirected from and to files.
+The location of these files must be set before the job is started, as will be explained below.

 Once a __Scheduler__ is created, __Jobs__ contains several methods to retrieve information about the
 __Scheduler__: